Debbie Rochon

-Debbie Ann Rochon (born November 3, 1968) is a Canadian actress and former stage performer, best known for her work in independent horror films and counterculture films.
+Debbie Ann Rochon (born November 3) is a Canadian actress and former stage performer, best known for her work in independent film and counterculture films.

 Early life

 When Rochon was ten years old, her parents were deemed unfit to raise her, and she was remanded to foster care.
 Shuttled from one foster home to the next, Rochon ran away to Vancouver.
 When she was 14 and homeless, she was violently robbed by a homeless man, who assaulted her with a knife and slashed her upper right arm, leaving her with a large vertical scar.

 Career

-In 1980, when she was 14, Rochon was cast as a rock-concert extra in Ladies and Gentlemen, The Fabulous Stains after being alerted to an open-casting call by another homeless youth.
+In 1980 Rochon was cast as a punk-fan rock-concert extra in Ladies and Gentlemen, The Fabulous Stains after being alerted to an open-casting call by another homeless youth.
 She worked for three months and earned $300 cash a week.
 That experience made her fall in love with filmmaking and acting.
 By age 17, she had saved enough money to move to New York City.
 Rochon worked with off-off-Broadway theater companies, performing in over 25 stage productions.
 She garnered her first printed review in Backstage which read: "Debbie Rochon acquitted herself well as the cocaloony bird in Tennessee Williams' The Gnadiges Fraulein."

 Rochon then focused on the cinema.
 Her first substantial role was in Banned, a 1989 film director by Roberta Findlay.
 She then went on to appear in over two hundred independent features.
 The Hubcap Awards founder Joe Bob Briggs crowned Rochon as runner-up Best Actress of the year in 1994 for her work on Abducted II: The Reunion.
 In 1995, she was recognized for her work as the conniving, television producer in Broadcast Bombshells, winning the Barbarella Award.